(How Much Is) That Doggie in the Window?: Other contemporary versions

 Record sales in the UK were not a threat to the sheet music charts, broadcast on Radio Luxembourg, until around 1955.
 It is thought that the last sheet music million sellers were in 1953, and it has been suggested that "(How Much is) That Doggie in the Window" was the final title to reach this figure.
-The song entered the sheet music charts on February 28, 1953, and peaked at No. 1 on March 28, its fifth week on chart, staying there for six weeks in total.
+The song entered the sheet music charts on February 28, 1953, and peaked at No. 1 on March 28, its fifth week on the chart, staying there for six weeks in total.
 No recordings were commercially available until after the song had entered the sheet music charts, with several versions issued in March 1953: these were by Lita Roza, Patti Page, Carole Carr with Children's Choir and Rustler the Dog, and British actor John Slater.
 The following month, a version by the British child star Mandy Miller, who was aged just 8, was released.
-A parody version by American country music duo Homer and Jethro (titled "That Hound Dog in the Window") was released in November in the UK, after the song had left the charts.
+A parody version by American country music duo Homer and Jethro (titled "That Hound Dog in the Window") was released in November in the UK after the song had left the charts.
 In May 1954, the UK branch of Mercury re-issued Page's recording.
 The company had taken over distribution of American Mercury's repertoire from Oriole, who had originally released the Page version in the UK.